NLP2RDF/website/README.md

    The old versions should be linked to in the comment of the ontology.
 4. Then I use git push to push the changes to our server
 5. (not yet) I use a simple OWL2HTML generator, e.g. https://github.com/specgen/specgen
+6. add yourself to http://prefix.cc, see e.g. http://prefix.cc/nif
-6. The versions are switched and published by these .htaccess rules, e.g.
+7. The versions are switched and published by these .htaccess rules, e.g.

 	RewriteRule \.(owl|rdf|html|ttl|nt|txt|md)$ - [L]